qtumproject/qtum/doc/build-netbsd.md

 ======================
 (updated for NetBSD 8.0)

-This guide describes how to build bitcoind and command-line utilities on NetBSD.
+This guide describes how to build qtumd and command-line utilities on NetBSD.

 This guide does not contain instructions for building the GUI.